HyperTag/documentation/src/content/cloud-destinations/bing-ads.md

 ![bing-ads1](/images/bing-ads1.png).

 Once you create a campaign, you'll be taken to your `Campaign` page.
-On the lefthand bar, click on `Conversion Tracking` > `UET Tags`.
+On the left sidebar, click on `Conversion Tracking` > `UET Tags`.

 Now, go ahead and create a UET Tag by choosing a name and description.